-Susan McGuire – President
+Susan McGuire – Executive Director

 Susan has been involved in environmental education for over 30 years.
 She taught biology courses at Central College in Iowa; then worked at the New Mexico Museum of Natural History & Science where she managed the museum’s education department, including an off-site environmental education center, and the exhibits department.
 Susan also served as the director of education at the Teton Science School.
-Currently, Susan does consulting work with nonprofits, specializing in environmental and non-formal education, and mentors graduate students in environmental education at Prescott College, AZ.
+Currently, Susan does consult work with nonprofits, specializing in environmental and non-formal education, and mentors graduate students in environmental education at Prescott College, AZ.
 She was one of the founders of the Environmental Education Association for New Mexico and has served on the board of the Wyoming Alliance for Environmental Education since 1999.
 She also serves as secretary on the board of directors of NAAEE.

-Dusty Downey – Director at Large
+Jacelyn Downey – Director at Large

-Taylor Philips– Director at Large
+Nathan Doerr – Director at Large

 Nathan has held positions as an environmental educator with Teton Science Schools, Interpretive Park Ranger with Grand Teton National Park, Curator of Education and Executive Director of the Sheridan County Museum, Curator of Education at the Wyoming State Museum, and Curator of Natural Science at the Buffalo Bill Center of the West.
 He strives to combine his experiences and passion for the outdoors to connect people to places, nature, and science.